This glossary defines general machine learning and 🤗 Transformers terms to help you better understand the documentation.

 A task that combines texts with another kind of inputs (for instance images).

-All tasks related to generating text (for instance talk with transformers, translation).
+All tasks related to generating text (for instance, Write With Transformers, translation).

 A generic way to say “deal with texts”.